IR35: What are your options

 By becoming a permanent employee of your engager, your tax and NI will be deducted by the company’s internal payroll via PAYE and IR35 will not apply.
 This option may be offered to contractors where the company feels it can justify permanency.
 Because of contractual obligations, it’s not likely to be offered as a temporary solution, this means that you will cease to be a contractor.
 If you’ve worked for a single client for a long continuous period of time and have previously considered going permanent, this may be the best option for you.

 Most companies have indicated that the PSC ban is just a temporary measure.
-This means that once they’ve seen the final legislation, many firms may be inclined to change their minds and be more open to negotiation.
+Any subsequent changes to the legislation may mean that firms change their mind and become more open to negotiation.

 Going permanent means closing down your limited company, which incurs a fee.